Jack Henry Rapid Transfers - Coming Soon

 - What type of transactions can be made?

-- As of right now, Jack Henry Rapid Transfer is for me-to-me transactions only, such as emergency fund transfers, moving funds between a prepaid debit card & bank account, or just transferring funds between personal bank accounts.
+- Jack Henry Rapid Transfer is for me-to-me transactions only – such as emegency fund transfers, moving funds between a prepaid debit card and bank account, or just transferring funds between personal bank accounts.

 - What about cross-border money movement?